 Age (calculated as of March 31, 2018) and sex are important factors influencing how and why people interact with the health care system.
-Understanding these characteristics of your panel, as well as knowing which cohort of patients sees you more often, can help you better understand your workload and lead to improved planning and outcomes.
+Understanding these characteristics of your panel, as well as knowing which cohorts of patient sees you more often, can help you better understand your workload and lead to improved planning and outcomes.